tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/using_sphinxse.rst

 One **very important** note that it is **much** more efficient to allow Sphinx to perform sorting, filtering and slicing the result set than to raise max matches count and use WHERE, ORDER BY and LIMIT clauses on MySQL side.
 This is for two reasons.
-F.html, Sphinx does a number of optimizations and performs better than MySQL on these tasks.
+First, Sphinx does a number of optimizations and performs better than MySQL on these tasks.
 Second, less data would need to be packed by searchd, transferred and unpacked by SphinxSE.

-Starting with version 0.9.9-rc1, additional query info besides result set could be retrieved with ``SHOW ENGINE SPHINX STATUS`` statement:
+Additional query info besides result set could be retrieved with ``SHOW ENGINE SPHINX STATUS`` statement:

 ::